Guidelines to Installation of Air Conditioning Systems

 Approval is usually granted subject to meeting the following conditions:-

-- The condensate drainage system expelling water must be plumbed into the building stormwater system.
-Should there be any damage to common property or other lots the problem must be rectified expeditiously by the lot owner.
+Should the condensate drain system expelling water cause complaints or damage to common property or other lots the problem will be rectified expeditiously.

 Any damage to common property during installation will be rectified to the complete satisfaction of the Committee at the owner’s expense.